storybookjs/marko/docs/writing-docs/doc-blocks.md

 #### DocsPage

-In DocsPage, a `Story` block is generated for each story in your [CSF](../api/csf.md) file, it's wrapped with a `Preview` wrapper that gives it a toolbar on top (in the case of the first “primary” story) and a source code preview underneath.
+In DocsPage, a `Story` block is generated for each story in your [CSF](../api/csf.md) file, it's wrapped with a `Canvas` wrapper that gives it a toolbar on top (in the case of the first “primary” story) and a source code preview underneath.

 #### MDX

 In MDX, the `Story` block is not only a way of displaying stories, but also the primary way to define them.
-Storybook looks for `Story` instances with the `name` prop, either defined at the top level of the document, or directly beneath a [Preview](#preview) block defined at the top level:
+Storybook looks for `Story` instances with the `name` prop, either defined at the top level of the document, or directly beneath a [Canvas](#canvas) block defined at the top level:

 ```js
 import { Story } from '@storybook/addon-docs/blocks';